StoDevX/AAO-React-Native/README.md

 * [Touch-ID](https://github.com/naoufal/react-native-touch-id) for SIS

 ## Contributing
-Would you like to contriubte?
+Would you like to contribute?
 Great!
 Have a look at [React Native](http://facebook.github.io/react-native/docs/getting-started.html) and have at it.